underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 final case class Suspend[F[_], A](s: F[Free[F, A]]) extends Free[F, A]
 ~~~

+We can use the free monad without understanding it's implementation, but to *really* understand it we need to know why it is defined this way.

-It certainly wasn't obvious to me *why* this is the correct definition.
-Reading the literature quickly devolves into "doughzoids in the category of pretzelmorphisms" land but there is actually a simple explanation that doesn't involve abstract alphabet-soup.
+It certainly wasn't obvious to me why this is the correct definition, and reading the literature quickly devolved into "doughnoids in the category of pretzelmorphisms" land.
+Here I want to present an explanation aimed at programmers that doesn't involve abstract alphabet-soup.

 <!-- break -->

 ## Preliminaries

-The free monad represents a monad with the minimal possible structure.
-The free monad separates the structure of monadic computation from the process that gives it meaning.
-Concretely this means given any type (that is also a functor)[^coyoneda] we can construct a monad by wrapping it in the free monad.
+The free monad represents the minimal possible structure to implement a monad and nothing else.
+This is achieved by separating the structure of monadic computations from the process that gives it meaning.
+The free monad gives us the means to construct a monad from any type (that is also a functor)[^coyoneda] by wrapping it in the free monad.

 Let me give a simple example of this separation of structure and meaning that doesn't involve any monads.
 Consider the expression